 The Italians often name their little bambinos for saints or for the saint on whose feast day they were born, but sometimes for a connection to a patron saint of the town in which they live, or a special fondness the parents may have for a particular saint.

 Today, if I lived in Italy, I would be celebrating my Onomastico much like a birthday - perhaps with cake, Asti Spumante, or even a small gift.
 But, of course, I do not live in Italy.
-My great grandparents came from the Southern region of Calabria around 1915, and my grandma was the first of their children to be born in America.
+My great grandparents came from the Southern region of Calabria around 1915, and my grandma was their first daughter to be born in America.
 As with the many of the turn-of-the-century immigrants, they put forth their best efforts to become American.
 In doing so, much of the family tradition was lost - including the celebration of Onomastico.

 For me there will be no St. Patrick's Day parade, heavy drinking, or wearing green.
 Nor will I be cooking my traditional corned beef and cabbage this year since my kitchen floor is being grouted.
 But, thanks to my family in Crotone I now know my name day is March 17th and so I think they wish me Nome giorno felice.